 This three-week trek comprises major highlights of ‘Everest Base Camp Trek’ and ‘Gokyo Lake Trek'.
 It also includes a traverse of the Cho La – the high pass linking Gokyo Lake and the Base Camp.

 The carefully devised itinerary with a number of days acclimatizing at Namche Bazaar and Gokyo gives you an opportunity to explore Namche and Gokyo Ri.
 A gradual ascent through wonderful Sherpa heartland allows you time to enjoy the scenery, wildlife and visit a number of monasteries.
 You will follow the historic route taken by all Everest expeditions in Nepal before setting off to remote wilds of the Gokyo Lake.
 We trek past glacial moraine to Gorak Shep and on to the historic Everest Base Camp.
-After ascending Kalapatthar for fantastic view of Everest, you trek down to Lukla to fly back to Kathmandu.
+After ascending Kalapatthar for a fantastic view of Everest, you trek down to Lukla to fly back to Kathmandu.

 The Following dates and prices are LAND ONLY itinerary joining in Kathmandu.
 Please make your own flight arrangements.
 If you need some help to arrange an international flight, we can suggest you some agents who are specialized on ticketing.